xcelt/smart-home/README.md

 ![hub](./images/hub.png)

 ## Assumptions
+For the purpose of this proof of concept demo:
+1. The server username and password are hard-coded.
-1. For the purpose of this proof of concept demo, the devices are assumed to use the same set of public and private encryption keys
+1. The devices are assumed to use the same set of public and private encryption keys.

 ## Discussion